fernandoescolar/dotnet-tool-gist/README.md

 - `FilePattern`: The file glob pattern used to add the files.
 - `OutputPath`: The output directory.

 There is an internal cache of the gist files that is used to avoid downloading the same gist multiple times.
-The cache is stored in the `gist` folder under the `obj` project folder.
+The cache is stored in the `.gist` folder under the `obj` project folder.

 ## License